bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/service.md

 Example running the QnA on a Linux computer.

 {% qna %}
-Q: file of service "BESClient
+Q: file of service "BESClient"
 A: /opt/BESClient/bin/BESClient
 {% endqna %}